kennyalive/blog/content/post/my-20-year-old-program.md

 date: 2024-02-02T14:00:49+01:00
 ---

 *Dedicated to my friend Volodymyr, who has a birthday today.
-I almost forgot about it but remembered when I wrote the publish date for this post.*
+I almost forgot about it, but I remembered when I wrote the publish date for this post.
+Years ago, Volodymyr wrote a ray tracer compatible with the original pbrt.
+All functionality in that ray tracer was covered with tests.
+I never saw another ray tracer project that was so serious about test code.
+Volodymyr is included in the acknowledgments section of every pbrt book, starting with pbrt2.*

 ### Archive

 ![map2bsp program](/20-year-program/map2bsp.png)
 *map2bsp program generates BSP trees*

 I checked the archive of my old hobby projects.
-These are not very complex programs but also not trivial ones.
-Most of the projects I can build with modern compiler without issues.
-Then, one program passed compilation but failed the linking stage because the linker did not like old library binary.
-Another project caused a build failure because of a missing MFC component in my Visual Studio installation.
+The complexity of the programs measured in lines of code is between 2K and 8K LOC, depending on the program.
+I can build most of them with a modern compiler.
+Then, one program passed compilation but failed the linking stage because the linker did not like the old 3rd party binary.
+Luckily, the project included the source code of that library.
+Rebuilding it fixed the issue.
+Another project failed to initiate the build because of a missing MFC component in my Visual Studio installation.
+I had to enable it through the installer to make things work.

-Most of these programs use only C++ and Win32 API.
-The latter has good backward compatibility.
-The prebuild executable made two decades ago runs just fine.
-The program that failed to link with the old static library includes the source code of that library.
-I'm happy I added it to the project tree.
-Rebuilding that library fixed the issue.
-Then I added MFC component to my VS installation and this allowed me to build the second program.
-I’d say that the programs are in good shape, assuming that I did not touch some of them for around 2 decades and that a few issues I had were easy local fixes.
-Although I took some steps to ensure that programs were more or less self-sufficient, I  did not think much about this aspect when I wrote them.
+I would say the programs are in good shape, assuming that I did not touch some of them for around 2 decades and that a few issues I had were easy to fix.
+Although I took some steps to ensure that programs were more or less self-sufficient, I did not think a lot about this aspect when I wrote them.

-The rest of this write-up is about code written not by me in my programs.

 ![my hammer editor](/20-year-program/hammer-demo.jpg)
 *Hammer program is an editor to build doom-style maps (not related to Valve's Hammer editor)*